KlinkeLab/ImmClass2019/README.md

 # **Developing and testing an elastic-net logistic regression immune cell classifier**

 This repository supplies the code developed in the study of Torang _et al._ **_"An elastic-net logistic regression approach to generate classifiers and gene signatures for types of immune cells and T helper cell subsets"_**.
-The corresponding pre-print can be found on BMC Bioinformatics ( https://doi.org/10.1186/s12859-019-2994-z ).
+The corresponding article can be found on BMC Bioinformatics ( https://doi.org/10.1186/s12859-019-2994-z ).
 It can be used to reproduce the results of the study and investigate the methodology to be used for other datasets.

 ## **Requirements**